 Some laser centers make it sound as if you'll never have to be reunited with your hair again,, just by having the right number of visits.
 But it's important to understand that there is no laser hair removal equipment that has been approved by the FDA for permanent hair removal.

 However, the FDA has approved laser hair removal machines for permanent hair reduction, because they can get rid of hair on many people for long periods of time with multiple treatments.
 Generally, the ideal candidates are those with light-to-medium skin tones and dark hair.
 Advancement is continually being made so that more people outside of those limits can also get laser or other light-based treatments, like IPL, or intense pulsed light.
 This includes hybrid devices that combine light-based hair removal with other technologies.<br/>Hair growing back at some point is still possible—whether it's a reduced amount, a finer version, or a combination of both.
 Lasers can reduce hair counts 40 to 80 percent, reports the Mayo Clinic.

 The color of hair being treated, genetics, age, gender, hormones, and season all play a part in how well the hair responds to laser hair removal and how long treated hair stays away.

 There are no electrolysis machines for home use.
 You must have electrolysis done by a certified electrologist.
 However, there are genuine light-based laser and IPL systems made to give yourself treatments.
 Some of the systems can also be used for hair removal on the face as well as the body.
 Be sure to fully read all instructions and safety information before zapping away.

 Other Ways to Get Rid of Hair

 While other methods of hair removal can't promise longevity, some might reduce the amount of hair over time when done repeatedly.
-Tweezing, waxing, sugaring, and threading can damage the hair follicle over time when done often to the point where hair no longer grows in that area.
+Tweezing, waxing, sugaring, and threading can damage the hair follicle over time when done often—to the point that hair no longer grows in that area.